Neo2SHYAlien/website/README.md

 		- templates - html templates
 		- translations - the laguages, supported on the website
 		- img - images for the website
-		- fonts - fonts for HK website
+		- fonts - fonts for hackafe website
 		- scripts